AARNet/Introduction_to_Jupyter_notebooks/_episodes/02-What_can_Jupyter_Notebooks_do.md

 questions:
 - "What can notebooks do?"
 objectives:
-- "Understand what you can do with notebooks."
+- "Understand what you can do with notebooks"
 activity:
  - "How could you see a notebook being useful to you?"
 keypoints: